-- Have a COVID plan.
+- Have a Covid plan.
 If you choose to gather with people outside your usual household, you should plan for what to do if you notice a guest experiencing symptoms.

-- Follow statewide COVID restrictions.
+- Follow statewide Covid restrictions.
 If you’re an American citizen living in an area with a low infection rate, you might be used to less restrictive protocol.
 However, guidelines differ from state to state.
 Be sure to adhere to the restrictions enforced by the state you’re visiting.
 For updated state-by-state COVID-19 advisories check out this interactive map from the New York Times.

 You might still be wondering: should I travel during the holidays?
-Celebrating the winter holidays in person with family and friends is really tempting, but it’s also important balance your desire to see loved ones with concerns over COVID-19.
+Celebrating the winter holidays in person with family and friends is really tempting, but it’s also important to balance your desire to see loved ones with concerns over COVID-19.
 If you have any anxiety about health and safety while traveling, the best thing to do is stay home.

 If you make travel plans, buying travel insurance is incredibly smart in case your travel plans have to change for any reason.
-Beyond regular insurance, considering purchasing your plan with a Cancel For Any Reason option.
+Beyond regular insurance, consider purchasing your plan with a Cancel For Any Reason option.
 That way, if your circumstances change, if there’s a chance you could have been exposed to the coronavirus, or if you just have second thoughts, you can cancel your trip and recoup prepaid travel expenses.

 Remember: The precautions we take this year to keep each other safe will make next year’s winter holidays even sweeter.

-Safer Places to Travel
+Safer places to travel

-Instead of risking your health or the health of your family, you might think about traveling to countries with a relatively low number of COVID cases or more stringent safety protocols.
+Instead of risking your health or the health of your family, you might think about traveling to countries with a relatively low number of Covid cases or more stringent safety protocols.